What Is 1:2 Leverage?

 1:2 leverage still carries liquidation risk, and traders must treat it with the same discipline they would at higher ratios.
 “Low leverage” does not mean low risk; it simply means losses slow down slightly before liquidation occurs.

-The biggest difference between trading the spot market vs the credit market is that at a ratio of 1:2, your losses are increased by 100%.
+The biggest difference between trading the spot market vs the leveraged market is that at a ratio of 1:2, losses are increased by 100%.

-That is a pretty big step for someone who has never tried trading with borrowed money before and at first, it can come as a shock.
+That is a significant change for someone who has never traded with borrowed money before.

-For example, if you deposit $2000 into your spread betting account and open a trade with a 2x credit line, your total trade size is $4000.
+For example, depositing $2,000 into a spread betting account and opening a trade with a 2x credit line creates a total trade size of $4,000.

-This is a loss of twice the size of your initial investment and this is how leveraged losses work.
+This loss is twice the size it would be on the initial investment alone, and this is how leveraged losses work.

 When compared to other ratios, a 1:2 multiplier is the lowest ratio that can be used with borrowed money.

-The next step down the ladder would be 1:1 margin and the next step up the ladder would be 1:3.
+The next step down the ladder would be 1:1 (no leverage) and the next step up would be 1:3 (3x).

-Remember, each time you increase your multiplier, both your potential profits and losses are multiplied by the ratio you have chosen.
+Each time the multiplier increases, both potential profits and losses are multiplied by the ratio chosen.

-The lot size is the number of units that you can trade with the capital you have in your trading account, the more money you have allocated to your account, the bigger the lot size you can trade.
+The lot size is the number of units that can be traded with the capital in a trading account.
+The more money allocated to the account, the bigger the lot size available.

-When trading with a 2x ratio, your lot size is increased two times.
-This means that for every $1 you deposit into your trading account, you gain an extra $1 in lot size.
+When trading with a 2x ratio, lot size is increased twofold.
+For every $1 deposited into the trading account, an extra $1 in lot size becomes available.

 Lot sizing depends heavily on the market.
 In regulated FX markets, margin and contract structure follow strict standards.
 Crypto derivatives vary widely between exchanges, and contract types can behave differently due to funding rates, liquidity, or price indexing.
 Traders should not assume cross-market similarity.

-Let’s say that you want to buy 10,000 units of an FX pair, with a 1 to 2 ratio you will only have to put up with half of the trade, which is 5000 units.
+To buy 10,000 units of an FX pair with a 1:2 ratio, a trader only needs to put up half of the trade value, which is 5,000 units worth of margin.

-The other half will come directly from your broker.
+The other half comes directly from the broker.
 Keep in mind that leverage is always paid back to the broker once the trade is closed out.

-Margin is the amount of money that you deposit in your trading account to access a borrowed purchasing power.
+Margin is the amount of money deposited in a trading account to access borrowed purchasing power.

-This also comes with two underlying risks, margin calls, and liquidation.
+This arrangement comes with two underlying risks: margin calls and liquidation.

-This is a warning from the broker telling you that you are running dangerously low on margin collateral.
-At this point, you can either close out the position or deposit more funds.
+This is a warning from the broker indicating that margin collateral is running dangerously low.
+At this point, the trader can either close out the position or deposit more funds.

-If you choose not to do anything and the market keeps moving against you to the point that you completely run out of margin capital, your account will get liquidated.
+If no action is taken and the market keeps moving against the position to the point that margin capital is completely depleted, the account gets liquidated.

-At a 1:2 ratio, the risk of a margin call and liquidation is much lower than if you were to trade on a higher ratio.
+At a 1:2 ratio, the risk of a margin call and liquidation is lower than at higher ratios because the liquidation distance (50%) provides more buffer against adverse price moves.

 FAQ